Catherine22/Algorithm/README.md

 - There are four types of structures - Call by rank(Vector), call by position(List), call by key(BST) and call by value(Hashing).
 - Let's say there are 100M telephones and 25K telephone numbers and you're going to design a data structure to save  and search them.
 If you loop the data to find out a number, it'll spend only O(1).
 But there are 100M telephones.
 That means your accurate performance is 25K/100M = 0.025%.
 It's terrible.
 The point is there are too many redundant space(telephones).
 To optimize the space usage is what bucket array or hash table does.

+> There are many ways to hash.
+Here in [HashFunctions], I made some functions:
+> 1. Hashing by remainder
+> 2. Hashing by MAD
+> 3. Hashing by selecting digits